bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 5. Valuable to businesses

-    **eSports: do sponsorships effect sales in the target demagraphic, and how important is tournament placing compared to          online presence when it comes to sponsorship results**
+    **eSports: Do player sponsorships effect sales in the target demagraphic, and how important is tournament placing compared to          online presence when it comes to the effectivness of a sponsorship**

-    **Physics: is it worth upgrading to more energy efficient appliances? cost vs use.
+    **Physics: Is it worth upgrading to more energy efficient appliances?
+Cost vs use.
 Should you invest in solar?**

 6. What's the most popular?